socialpinpoint/api-social-pinpoint/v1/README.md

 This endpoint accepts a `timestamp` parameter, allowing you to scope your query to comments created on or after this point in the epoch.

 For example, `GET /api/v1/projects/{project_id}/comments.json?timestamp=1464652800` will return all comments for the `{project_id}` created on or after 31 May 2016 00:00:00 (UTC).
-If a `timestamp` parameter is not provided, all comments will be returned starting from the first record.
+If a `timestamp` parameter is not provided all comments will be returned, beginning from the first record.

 An example result: